MRo47/KalmanFilter/readme.md

 </center>

-## State space model
+## Dynamic model

-The above motion equations can be represented as a state space equation as.
+The above motion equations can be represented as a dynamic equation as.
 Here our system state is the position (x, y, orientation or heading angle 0 if heading parallel to x axis) and velocity (linear along x and y, angular along z)

 <center>